Skip to content

 • The result of stimuli application

-• Repeatedly (Associative: e.g. Habituation, Sensitization)
+• Repeatedly (Associative: e.g., Habituation, Sensitization)

-• Associated with another stimulus or result (Non-Associative: e.g. Classical and Operant Conditioning).
+• Associated with another stimulus or result (non-Associative: e.g., Classical and Operant Conditioning).

 Overall, learning and behavior modification models attempt to explain improvement in functioning/ skill acquisition, either by recovery (of prior mechanism) or compensation (switch to alternative mechanism).2

-2. Relevance to Clinical practice
+Relevance to Clinical practice

 From the medicine perspective, the motor system is comprised of the pyramidal and extrapyramidal systems.
 Consistent with the functioning approach to health is a relatively new concept (from the physical therapy perspective) that integrates the medical motor system with other anatomic/ physiologic systems.
-The movement system integrates multiple body structure /function systems, including the Neuro-musculo-skeletal, Cardio-pulmonary, Endocrine, and Integumentary, to enable mobility, ADL, cognition and communication activities, which in turn facilitate participation.3

 Motor control theories attempt to explain how the motor system is controlled.

+An overview of the concept of control systems is presented for the reader to understand the common framework for these theories.
 Broadly defined, control systems relate input to output in varying configurations.

 • Input system signals for the movement system can include vision, hearing, sensation, smell, and taste.